Wealth Transfer Strategy 8

-If an RRSP or RRIF is left to an adult child or grandchild who is not financially dependent or mentally or physically infirm, there is no tax deferral available by naming the adult child or grandchild as beneficiary.
-The RRSP or RRIF will be fully taxable on the final tax return of the deceased and the RRSP or RRIF will be paid to the adult child or grandchild named as beneficiary.
+If an RRSP or RRIF is left to an adult child or grandchild who’s not financially dependent, or mentally or physically infirm, there’s no tax deferral available by naming the adult child or grandchild as beneficiary.
+The RRSP or RRIF will be fully taxable on the final tax return of the deceased, and the RRSP or RRIF will be paid to the adult child or grandchild named as beneficiary.

-If the estate is named as beneficiary of the RRSP or RRIF, generally the fair market value of the RRSP or RRIF is included in income on the deceased’s final tax return.
-However, where an amount is paid from an RRSP or RRIF to the estate where a beneficiary of the estate is a qualified beneficiary, the legal representative of the estate, along with the beneficiary may file a joint election to treat the RRSP or RRIF proceeds as being paid directly to that qualified beneficiary.
-If this joint election is filed with the Canada Revenue Agency (CRA), the deceased and the qualified beneficiary(ies) will receive the same tax treatment as if the qualified beneficiary(ies) had been named directly on the RRSP or RRIF.
+If the estate is named as beneficiary of the RRSP or RRIF, generally, the fair market value of the RRSP or RRIF is included in income on the deceased’s final tax return.
+However, where an amount is paid from an RRSP or RRIF to the estate and a beneficiary of the estate is a qualifying survivor, the legal representative of the estate, along with the beneficiary, may file a joint election to treat the RRSP or RRIF proceeds as being paid directly to that qualifying survivor.
+If this joint election is filed with the Canada Revenue Agency (CRA), the deceased and the qualifying survivors will receive the same tax treatment as if the qualifying survivors had been named directly on the RRSP or RRIF.

-In other words, the tax bill on death can be rolled over tax-deferred if that qualified beneficiary transfers assets into an RRSP, RRIF, eligible annuity or term certain annuity to a maximum age of 18, where applicable.
-The qualified beneficiary must be a beneficiary of the estate for an amount at least equal to the value of the RRSP or RRIF for this rollover to occur.
+In other words, the tax bill on death can be rolled over tax deferred if that qualifying survivor transfers assets into an RRSP, RRIF, eligible annuity, or term certain annuity to a maximum age of 18, where applicable.
+The qualifying survivor must be a beneficiary of the estate for an amount at least equal to the value of the RRSP or RRIF for this rollover to occur.

-Individuals with an RRSP or RRIF:
+Individuals with an RRSP or RRIF who:

-If this applies to you, then:
+If this applies to you:

-- Contact your advisor
+- contact your advisor

 1 Québec residents receive another form, RL2, used to file their tax returns with Revenu Québec.
-2 In Québec an executor is referred to as a liquidator.
-3 In Québec an estate beneficiary(ies) or a beneficiary(ies) named under a will is referred to as an heir(s).
-As well, the reference to a beneficiary(ies) of a contract is also referred to as a beneficiary(ies).
-4 In Québec, it is only possible to designate a beneficiary on a payout or deferred annuity RRSP or RRIF issued by an insurance company.
-5 For Québec residents, because civil union spouses are not recognized from a federal income tax point of view, they will be recognized under the definition of a common-law partner in Québec if they satisfy certain criteria.
+2 In Québec, an executor is referred to as a liquidator.
+3 In Québec, an estate beneficiary or a beneficiary named under a will is referred to as an heir.
+As well, the reference to a beneficiary of a contract is also referred to as a beneficiary.
+4 In Québec, it’s only possible to designate a beneficiary on a payout or deferred annuity RRSP or RRIF issued by an insurance company.
+5 For Québec residents, because civil union spouses aren’t recognized from a federal income tax point of view, they’ll be recognized under the definition of a common-law partner in Québec if they satisfy certain criteria.
 6 The Québec equivalent to the T2019 is the TP930.
 7 The Québec equivalent to the T1090 is the TP961.8.

 The commentary in this publication is for general information only and should not be considered investment or tax advice to any party.
 Individuals should seek the advice of professionals to ensure that any action taken with respect to this information is appropriate to their specific situation.
 Manulife, Manulife Investment Management, the Stylized M Design, and Manulife Investment Management & Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.